Hung Hom station

-Hung Hom (紅磡) is a passenger railway station in Hung Hom Bay, Kowloon, Hong Kong.
+Hung Hom (紅磡) (formerly named Kowloon until 1996) is a passenger railway station in Hung Hom Bay, Kowloon, Hong Kong.
+Its livery is light red.
 It is an interchange station between the and the domestic services of the MTR network.
-This station serves the southern terminus of the East Rail Line in early morning before the first northbound train from Admiralty arrives.
-As the station is located next to the Cross-Harbour Tunnel's northern portal, it is also served by many cross-harbour bus routes.
+This station serves as the southern terminus of the East Rail Line in the early morning, before the first northbound train from arrives.
+The station is located next to the Cross-Harbour Tunnel's northern portal, and thus it is also served by many cross-harbour bus routes.

 Opened as the new southern terminus of the Kowloon–Canton Railway (KCR) on 24 November 1975, the station was substantially expanded in the 1990s, at which time it was given its present name.
 The KCR British Section was also renamed KCR East Rail in order to differentiate it from the new KCR West Rail, which opened on 20 December 2003 and was extended to Hung Hom station on 16 August 2009.